SS Californian: Sinking of Titanic

 By 02:00, the ship appeared to be leaving the area.
 A few minutes later, Gibson informed Captain Lord as such and that eight white rockets had been seen.
 Lord asked whether he was sure of the colour.
 Gibson said yes and left.

 At 02:20, Titanic sank.
 At 03:40, Stone and Gibson, still sharing the middle watch, spotted rockets to the south.
 They did not see the ship that was firing them, but at about this same time RMS Carpathia was coming quickly from the southeast, firing rockets to let Titanic know that help was on the way.
 At 04:16, Chief Officer George F. Stewart relieved Stone, and almost immediately noticed, coming into view from the south, a brilliantly-lit, four-masted steamship with one funnel; Carpathia arrived on the scene shortly after 04:00.

 Captain Lord woke up at 04:30 and went out on deck to decide how to proceed past the ice to the west.
 He sent Stewart to wake Evans and find out what happened to the ship they had seen to the south.
 They subsequently learned from the Frankfurt that the Titanic had sunk overnight.
 Lord ordered the ship underway.
 Californian's course took her west, slowly passing through the ice field, after which she turned south.
 Californian was sighted at 06:00 by SS Mount Temple steaming from the north.
-Californian actually passed the Carpathia to the east, then turned, and headed northeast back towards the rescue ship, arriving at 08:30.
+Californian actually passed the Carpathia to the west, then turned, and headed northeast back towards the rescue ship, arriving at 08:30.

 Carpathia was just finishing picking up the last of Titanic's survivors.
 After communicating with Californian, Carpathia left the area, leaving Californian to search for any other survivors.
-However, Californian only found scattered wreckage, empty lifeboats, and corpses, and continued on its route to America.
+Californian however, only found scattered wreckage, empty lifeboats, and corpses, and continued on its route to America.
 Upon arrival, several key crew members, including Lord and Evans, were summoned to give evidence at the American inquiry.
 Evans also gave evidence at the British inquiry into the tragedy.
 Like others involved in the disaster, he was offered large sums of money from newspapers for his story, but he refused it.